Why are prisons overcrowded?

 Explaining the problems in the prison system, how they arose, and how we might solve them.

-Prisons in England and Wales face an overcrowding crisis of unprecedented proportions.
+Prisons in England and Wales are chronically overcrowded.

-By the prison service’s own measure of safe and decent accommodation, there were fewer than 80,000 prison places at the end of May 2024.
+By the prison service’s own measure of safe and decent accommodation, there were fewer than 82,000 prison places in May 2026.

-But the number of people in prison stood at more than 87,000, and official population projections indicate that it will continue to rise.
+But the number of people in prison stood at almost 86,000, and official population projections indicate that it will continue to rise.

-In response to the many enquiries that we have received from politicians, journalists and the public, we have created a dedicated page on our website to explain what the problems are, how they arose, and how they might be solved.
+In response to the high level of interest, we have created a dedicated page on our website to explain what the problems are, how they arose, and how they might be solved.

-Technically, we have already; the prison system is being asked to accommodate more people than it is designed to hold.
+Technically, we have already; the prison system is being asked to accommodate more people than it was ever intended to hold.

 Why, then, do we often see headlines claiming that the prison system is “almost full” or that there are only a few hundred “places left”?
 The answer lies in how prison population statistics are recorded and reported, which can lead to confusion.